microsoft/WebTemplateStudio/docs/getting-started-developers.md

 ## Quick Start

 To get started, the first step is to clone this repository.
-To install dependencies, compile the client, and compile the extension, run:
+To copy dependent code from submodule, install dependencies, compile the client, and compile the extension, run:

 ```
+git submodule init
+git submodule update
 ./build
 ```